Title

 Corazon C. Aquino's Executive Order No. 209 establishes the Family Code, redefining marriage and family relations in the Philippines to align with contemporary values and ensure gender equality, outlining essential requisites for valid marriages and the roles of solemnizing officers.

-The essential requisites for a valid marriage are: (1) Legal capacity of the contracting parties who must be a male and a female; and (2) Consent freely given in the presence of the solemnizing officer.
-(Article 2)
+1) Legal capacity of the contracting parties (must be male and female, and must have legal capacity); and 2) Consent freely given in the presence of the solemnizing officer.

 Analyze Cases Smarter, Faster